victorvsantos/spring-keycloak/README.md

 ## :scroll: About this project

-This project was built as a way to study Keycloak as an authorization server and the possibilities of using it with a Java Spring Rest APIs.
+The project consists of an authorization server (keycloak), a public REST API to act as an proxy and a private REST API (resource server).
+The goal was to try some of the OAuth2 grant types and validate private communication between applications using client credentials

 ## :gear: Technologies